the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-considerations-limitations.md

 This is changing, increasingly provenance, software manifests or 'bills of materials', and 'supply chain' are becoming a concern of industry.
 This is for reasons of security and compliance with new cybersecurity regulations, so more moneyed interest is now being focused on these problems.

-The file specifying how the container or VM image is built e.g. a Dockerfile helps us to some degree as this is a record of the steps taken to build an image of an environment.
+The file specifying how the container or VM image is built for example a Dockerfile helps us to some degree as this is a record of the steps taken to build an image of an environment.
 However these methods can fall short in the completeness with which they capture these steps.

 A common example is starting a Dockerfile with `FROM ubuntu:latest`, depending on when you ran this you may get a different output.